MDirvonskis/RESTApiTask/writeup.md

 By having these functions like (`app.`), we are able to reduce that amount of code we have to manually program.

 ## Another feature of express.js is has Routing and HTTP Methods.
 Express use REST (representational state transfer), which provides the use of GET, PUT, POST, DELETE methods.
-I implemented these methods to request and respond to the client side.
+I implemented these methods to request and respond to the client side network.
 ```
 app.get('/attendees', (req, res) => {//Sending json list.
   ...